ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 {: #cost-estimates}

    You can generate an estimated price by using the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).

+   By default, the cost estimator shows hourly prices for the selected resources and their units of measure.
+For more information, see [Estimating your costs](https://cloud.ibm.com/docs/billing-usage?topic=billing-usage-cost){: external}

+### How do I find the unit prices for the billing metrics?
+{: #billing-metrics}

+   On the [IBM global catalog](https://globalcatalog.cloud.ibm.com/){: external}, you can view the unit prices for the billing metrics for IBM {site.data.keyword.powerSys_notm}.
+On the global catalog, perform the following steps to view the pricing for each metric ID:
+     * Search for 'power-iaas' in the search bar.
+     * From the search results, click the global catalog entry, 'Workspace for Power Virtual Server'.
+         The **Workspace for Power Virtual Server** page opens.
+     * Click **Power Virtual Server Private Cloud Group** from the left pane.
+         The groups with different satellite regions are displayed.
+     * Select the group with the satellite region where you might host the IBM {{site.data.keyword.powerSys_notm}} Private Cloud.
+         For example, the **Power Virtual Server Private Cloud PVM Instance Groupsatcon_dal** group displays the pricing for virtual machines in Dallas.
+     * Click the **Pricing** tab on the right navigation pane to view the pricing for different Metric IDs.
+         Refer to [Table 2: Part definition and metric ID](#Table2) to find the metric ID corresponding to the Part numbers.
+Prices are listed on all IBM Cloud supported currencies.

 ### Is there any initial one-time payment before the pod infrastructure is installed in the client private cloud data center?
 {: #initial-one-time-payment}